Amenable hyperbolic groups: Proper actions of locally compact groups on hyperbolic spaces

 Then for every non-elementary closed subgroup $H$ of $G$, the centralizer $Z=\{g\in G:\;[g,H]\subset W\}$ of $H$ in $G$ modulo $W$, is compact. \end{lem} \begin{proof} Note that $W$ acts trivially on the boundary.
 The assumption implies that $H$ contains two hyperbolic elements with distinct axes, so each of these axes have to be preserved by $Z$.
 So the action of $Z$ is bounded.
 Since $Z$ is clearly closed, we are done. \end{proof}

 \begin{proof}[Proof of Proposition~\ref{pro:gt}] Let $V$ be the amenable radical of $G^\circ$.
 Since $G$ is of general type, $V$ is compact by Lemma~\ref{lem:AmenRad}.
 Moreover the quotient $S=G^\circ/V$ is semisimple with trivial center and no compact factor.
 A first application of Lemma~\ref{lem:centra} implies that either $S=1$ (in which case we are done) or $S$ is noncompact simple with trivial center, as we now suppose.
-Let $P/V$ be a maximal parabolic subgroup in $S/V$ (``parabolic" is here in the sense of algebraic/Lie groups).
+Let $P/V$ be a maximal parabolic subgroup in $S$ (``parabolic" is here in the sense of algebraic/Lie groups).
 If $S$ has rank at least two, then $P$ is non-amenable, hence its action on $X$ is of general type, but $P$ has a noncompact amenable radical, contradiction.
-So $S$ is of rank one.
+So $S$ has rank one.
 Let $\phi:G\to\textnormal{Aut}(S)$ be induced by the action by conjugation and $W$ its kernel.
 Then $V\subset W$ and $\phi$ induces a topological isomorphism from $S$ to $\textnormal{Aut}(S)^\circ$.

-It follows that $G/W$ is isomorphic to either $S$ or $\textnormal{Aut}(S)$, as desired.
-It remains to check that $W$ is compact: this follows from a second application of Lemma~\ref{lem:centra}, because $W$ is the centralizer modulo the compact normal subgroup $V$ of the non-amenable closed subgroup $G^\circ$.
+The kernel $W$ is compact: this follows from a second application of Lemma~\ref{lem:centra}, because $W$ is the centralizer modulo the compact normal subgroup $V$ of the non-amenable closed subgroup $G^\circ$.
 Thus $G/W$ is isomorphic to an open subgroup of $\textnormal{Aut}(S)$.

 The precise statement follows from the knowledge of $\textnormal{Out}(S)$ (see \cite[Cor.~2.15]{gundoga} for a comprehensive list of automorphism groups of adjoint simple connected Lie groups): in the case of the real or complex hyperbolic space, $\textnormal{Out}(S)$ is cyclic of order two, while in the quaternionic or octonionic case, it is trivial.
 (Note that in complex hyperbolic spaces of even complex dimension, both components consist of orientation preserving isometries.) \end{proof}